Expedited Screening Info

-The Arizona Department of Transportation has made a Voluntary Travel ID available beginning April 1, 2016.
-This credential meets federal REAL ID Act of 2005 security requirements for access to airports, restricted federal buildings, military bases and more.
+The Arizona Department of Transportation has made available the voluntary Travel ID, which meets federal REAL ID Act of 2005 security requirements for access to airports, restricted federal buildings, military bases and more.
 It costs $25 and is good for up to eight years.

-This also means since Arizona has a federally compliant ID that meets the requirements set forth in the REAL ID Act, current Arizona driver licenses and ID cards will be acceptable for use at airports and elsewhere until Oct.
-1, 2020, according to the U.S. Department of Homeland Security.
+This means current Arizona driver licenses and ID cards will be acceptable for use at airports and elsewhere until Oct.
+1, 2020, after which every traveler will need a compliant license, state ID or another acceptable form of identification, like a passport or military ID, to fly within the United States, according to the U.S. Department of Homeland Security.

 The TSA has issued a list of Frequently Asked Questions for those who have questions about air travel and REAL ID.